Server Side Config

 Repos Can Set Their Own Apply an applicable subcommand

-If you want all (or specific) repos to be able to override the default apply requirements, use the allowed_overrides
+If you want all (or specific) repos to be able to override the default apply requirements, use the allowed_overrides key.

 To allow all repos to override the default: